Last updated 9 min read

 I don't know much about it apart from the fact that it was a part of Yugoslavia and there was a huge war breakout 30 years ago.

 However, it's rather cost-efficient, taxes are mild as well.
 The residence permit is easy to get onsite.
 It looks very nice and is perfectly located just in the middle of Europe.
-There is simply no reason not to consider that country for relocation.
+There is simply no reason not to consider that country.

 There are still sources of anxiety near Kosovo, but I don't think that the risk is high.